port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/github-workflow/examples.md

 ```

 :::tip
-The example above showing updating the status and adding a new logMessage to the action run, but it is also possible to update just a specific field of an action run.
+The example above shows how to update the status and add a new log message to the action run, but it is also possible to update just a specific field of an action run.

 For example it is possible to trigger the GitHub action and just update the log, without changing the status.